fs-c/fsoc.space/posts/drawing-squiggly-lines.md

 You can find my experimentation on this topic in [v0/squiggly-stuff](https://github.com/fs-c/v0/tree/master/squiggly-stuff).
 Initially, I was using the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), and most of the algorithm development was with that API.
 Later I switched to SVG, mostly to try out something else, but also because the canvas API is kind of cumbersome.

-What follows is a presentation of a method for randomly generate polygons that is easy to parameterize and has some other useful properties.
+What follows is a presentation of a method for randomly generating polygons that is easy to parameterize and has some other useful properties.
 Then I'll showcase an algorithm I found on the web that smoothes out the edges of a polygon, creating the shapes we are looking for.

 ## Generating a Polygon

 Let's start with polygons for now and worry about getting rid of the sharp edges later.
-The general idea is that we will generate a random polygon, which will be our source of irregularity, and then do some magic to smooth out the edges.
+We need the polygon generation to be random because it is our primary source of irregularity--the smoothing algorithm doesn't contain any randomness.

 Okay, we want to randomly generate a polygon.
 The naiive way to go about this is to just generate some random points in a given area: